-New York Fed pumps liquidity into markets, slowing stocks slide
+New York Fed pumps liquidity into markets

 'Changes are being made to address highly unusual disruptions in Treasury financing markets'

-The New York Federal Reserve moved to calm financial markets on Thursday, saying it will offer $1.5 trillion in repurchase operations for Treasurys, where market liquidity had become strained.
+The New York Federal Reserve moved to calm financial markets on Thursday, saying by the end of business Friday it will offer $1.5 trillion in repurchase operations for Treasury securities, where market liquidity had become strained.

 Continue Reading Below